Rainnny7/Pelican4J/README.md

 ```

 ## 🏃‍♂️ Getting Started
-Below is an example on how to create a client, and send an action to the panel.
+Below is an example on how to create a client for Pelican **(Ptero is also supported)**, and send an action to the panel.

 ```java
 Pelican4J<PelicanPanelActions> client = Pelican4J.forPelican(ClientConfig.builder()